rdov/rdov.github.io/rdov_whitepaper.md

 This whitepaper and other generic RDOV resources such as use cases and sample contracts will be hosted on the rdov.co domain as a public service by Deginner.

-To provide a funding and organization framework for RDOV development, a franchise should be created which will facillitate best practices for Open Ventures.
+To provide a funding and organization framework for RDOV development, a franchise should be created which will facilitate best practices for Open Ventures.
 This will take the form of a web app named Our Dove.
-The franchise aspect of Our Dove will be to offer a UX framework as well as supplimentary outsourcing for front line support, hosting, DevOps and other services.
+The franchise aspect of Our Dove will be to offer a UX framework as well as supplementary outsourcing for front line support, hosting, DevOps and other services.
 This should allow greater and greater specialization and focus for users while giving the Our Dove corporation a long-term incentive for experimentation, development and marketing of the RDOV model itself.

 Our Dove should be [crowdfunded]({{ "/OurDoveCrowdfund/" | prepend: site.baseurl }}), to encourage community involvement from day one.
-As concensus contracts and best practices emerge, Our Dove will incorporate them into its UX.
+As consensus contracts and best practices emerge, Our Dove will incorporate them into its UX.
 Through crowdfunding, Our Dove will be the first sponsored project, even before the [Founding Incubator]({{ "/FoundingIncubator/" | prepend: site.baseurl }}) is created.
 Deginner will be the mentor, providing the application framework [Deglet](http://deglet.xyz).
 Its sponsors will be the crowdfunding supporters.
 Its users will be generation after generation of RDOV-style ventures leveraging the tools and services Our Dove creates.

 ##### Disclaimer